QwertyMo/music-scrapper-api/README.md

-Music scrapper api for discord bot at TypeScript
+Music scrapper api for discord bot at TypeScript and angular